2025 Boutique Hotel Owners Conference Agenda

 Top Issues Owners Face Today

-With a Alex Kirkwood, Founder & CEO, Kirkwood Collection, Deniz Dorbek Kocak, CEO, The Bright Hotel Group and Maya Mallick, Owner & Creative Director, The Culver Hotel
+With Alex Kirkwood, Founder & CEO, Kirkwood Collection, Guy Maisnik, Partner & Vice Chair of Global Hospitality Group, JMBM, Maya Mallick, Owner & Creative Director, The Culver Hotel, and Justin Bain, Co-Founder, Director of Development, UMusic Hotel Development

 A high-level discussion addressing the most urgent and complex challenges facing boutique hotel ownership in 2025.
 From rising capital costs and labor volatility to evolving guest expectations and pressure to scale without dilution, this conversation centers on the balancing act required to remain both independent and profitable.